shijiangcanshang/02/content/authors/admin/_index.md

 ---
 # Display name
-title:孙一璞
+title: Nelson Bighetti

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: 本科就读
+role: Professor of Artificial Intelligence

 # Organizations/Affiliations
 organizations:
-- name: 南京理工大学
+- name: Stanford University
   url: ""

 # Short bio (displayed in user profile at end of posts)